Jacobi identities in low-dimensional topology: Jacobi Identities in Dimension 3

 \subsection{The IHX relation for string links}

-The geometric degree 3 IHX construction for string links contained in Theorem~\ref{thm:3dihx} below will play a key role in all subsequent IHX constructions.
-At the heart of the proof of Theorem~\ref{thm:3dihx} is a 3--dimensional interpretation of Figure~\ref{IHX-7B-fig} which leads to the following construction of a (slightly) singular capped grope cobordism.
+The geometric IHX construction for string links contained in Theorem~\ref{thm:3dihx} will play a key role in all subsequent IHX constructions.
+At the heart of the proof of Theorem~\ref{thm:3dihx} is a 3-dimensional interpretation of Figure~\ref{IHX-7B-fig} which leads to the following construction of a capped grope cobordism which is (slightly) singular -- these singularities will be removed in subsequent constructions.

 \begin{construct} Consider a trivial three-component string link in the 3--ball.
 We will construct a singular capped grope $\bar{g}^c$ of class three with an unknotted boundary component on the surface of the ball.
-(So $\cX$ is the union of three line segments with a circle.)
 Its bottom stage is of genus three and embedded.
 The second stage surfaces of $\bar{g}^c$ are of genus one and are each embedded.
 The interiors of the second stage surfaces intersect each other but are disjoint from the bottom stage of $\bar{g}^c$.
+Only the caps of $\bar{g}^c$ intersect the three trivial string link strands.
 Denote by $\bar{G}^c$ the union of $\bar{g}^c$ together with trivial cobordisms of the strands of the string link (embedded 2--disks traced out by perturbations of the interiors of the strands).
-Then the key property of $\bar{g}^c$ is that $\widehat\Psi^c_3(\cX)(\bar{G}^c)\in\widehat{\cA^t_3}(\mathcal X)$ is equal to the three terms of the IHX relation in Figure~\ref{IHX-relation}.
+Then the key property of $\bar{g}^c$ is that $\widetilde\tau^c_3(\bar{G}^c)\in\widetilde{\cA}^t_3(4)$ is equal to the three terms of the IHX relation in Figure~\ref{IHX-relation}.
 Here the strands of the trivial string link are labeled by $1$, $2$, $3$ and $\bar{g}^c$ is interpreted as a {\em null} bordism of its unknotted boundary which is labeled $4$.
-Note that $\widehat\Psi^c$ still makes sense as a sum of subtrees of $\bar{g}^c$ whose leaves are attached to intersections with caps, even though $\bar{g}^c$ is singular.
+Note that $\widetilde\tau^c_3$ still makes sense as a disjoint union of subtrees of $\bar{g}^c$ whose tips are attached to intersections with caps, even though $\bar{g}^c$ is singular.